 On May 28th, my husband and I negotiated a price for a house we fell in love with.
-Later that day, we agreed upon a counter offer and the purchasing process began!
+Later that day, we agreed upon a counteroffer and the purchasing process began!
 After much paperwork, headache, and packing, we officially moved in on July 10th.
-Considering our new home was a 95-year-old beauty, built in 1925, there was much work to be done.
+Considering our new home was built in 1899, there’s much work to be done.
 Our two dogs were ecstatic to move from a 720 SQFT apartment to a 3400 SQFT home.
-Fortunately I was able to be home for three weeks to help work on projects, like tearing down a ten foot wall and sifting through the ash of our fireplace that has never been cleaned out.
+Fortunately, I was able to be home for three weeks to help work on projects, like tearing down a ten-foot wall and sifting through the ash of our fireplace that has never been cleaned out.
 It was incredible to see rubbish from the 40s!

 An Interesting Find